merwaaan/megado/notes.md

 - Toy Story: executes the content of the stack.

 - Blades of Vengeance:
-    - copyright screen partially wraps around the screen.
+    - copyright screen blitted twice with an offset (might be the Window plane that should not be enabled but is still drawn)
     - the menu screen does not respond.

 - Chameleon Kid: character does not walk but looks in the correct direction.